2015-01-07: I’ve updated this post to to reflect changes in FreeNAS 9.3.

 FreeNAS has a newer implementation of SMB, supporting SMB3, I think OmniOS is at SMB1.
 FreeNAS can function as an Active Directory Domain Controller.

 OmniOS is slightly faster, writing a large file over my LAN gets around 115MBps vs 98MBps on FreeNAS.
 I suspect this is because OmniOS runs

 NFS SMB at the kernel level and FreeNAS runs it in user space.
 I tried changing the FreeNAS protocol to SMB2, and even SMB1 but couldn’t get past 99MBps.
 This is on a Xeon E3-1240V3 so there’s plenty of CPU power, Samba on FreeNAS just can’t keep up.

 CIFS / SMB Snapshot Integration with Previous Versions

-Both platforms struggle here, FreeNAS has a bit of an edge here… probably the best thing to do is write down the serial number of each drive with the slot number.
+Both platforms struggle here, FreeNAS has a bit of an edge here… probably the best thing to do is record the serial number of each drive with the slot number.
 In FreeNAS drives are given device names like da0, da1, etc. but unfortunately the numbers don’t seem to correspond to anything and they can even change between reboots.
-FreeNAS does have the ability to label drives so you could insert one drive at a time and label them with the slot they’re in.
+FreeNAS has the ability to label drives so you could insert one drive at a time and label them with the slot they’re in.